Spring 2021 Modifications to the Pass/Fail Option due to COVID-19

 If a student selects only one course for the pass/fail option, it will not count against the seven-credit cap.
-If a student selects two classes for the pass/fail option, the class with fewer credit hours will be counted against the seven-credit cap.
+If a student selects two classes for the pass/fail option, the class selected first will count as the free pass/fail election and the second one will be counted against the seven-credit cap.
 There is no maximum limit to the number of credits an individual course may have to be eligible for the pass/fail option that does not count toward the seven-credit cap.

 Both the Handbook-provided and additional pass/fail option are subject to the following policy modifications:

 - Upperclass JD students may select a course for the pass/fail option and designate a target grade until the last day of classes, 5pm ET on Tuesday, May 4, 2021, and students may change prior elections before this deadline.

 - For courses for which all graded work is officially due before the last day of classes (such as many mini-courses and bookend courses) students may elect the pass/fail option and target grade until the last day of class for the course.
 For mini-courses with exams, students may elect the pass/fail option and target grade until the day before the final exam.

 - A grade of C- or D will count as a passing grade when the pass/fail option is elected.

 Two categories of courses that are ordinarily ineligible for the pass/fail option under the Student Handbook are eligible for this treatment in Spring 2021: